Moving to Norway From US - Relocation Services to Norway - Earthrelo

 Expats who reside legally need to pay taxes that will add up to the healthcare system.
 This denotes they obtain primary care in all the state clinics and hospitals.
 Expats, legal Norwegian residents, and nationals have complete access to public healthcare funded by the countries by national insurance schemes and tax revenues.

 However, not all treatments will be free and come under the insurance.
-Hence, expats can opt for voluntary contributions to the national insurance scheme for boosting their insurance cover.
+Hence, while moving to Norway, expats can opt for voluntary contributions to the national insurance scheme for boosting their insurance cover.
 For non-residents, healthcare in Norway is accessible universally but is not free.
 If you are over 16 years of age, you need to pay a yearly deductible equal to an average of 2,040 NOK (220 USD) for getting access to the government healthcare system.

 Both public and private healthcare sectors are available for expats.
 However, the private sector has a limited market.
 Usually, the maximum of the population enjoys public healthcare systems.
 To cover up time, many opt for private ones.
 However, the quality of care offered in both systems is equal.